 Only with the real-time requirements of today's networks has the ToS field become significant again.
-Selecting the ToS byte of the IP header enables you to differentiate between different services.
+Selecting the ToS byte of the IP header lets you differentiate between different services.
 However, this field is not widely used in practice.

-Table 22: ToS field in the IP header
+Table 21: ToS field in the IP header